Semiclassical quantization conditions in strained moir\'e lattices: Degenerate wells in the anti-chiral limit

-\begin{rem} In contrast to the pseudodifferential Harper model discussed in Theorem \ref{thm:Harperantichiral}, there are no wells in the anti-chiral low energy model.
+\begin{rem} In contrast to the pseudodifferential Harper model discussed in Theorem \ref{thm:Harperantichiral}, there are no wells in the anti-chiral low-energy model.
 Indeed, let $H_\ach^w(k_x)$ be given by \eqref{eq:tm20} with $w=(w_0,0)$ and $k_\perp=0$.
 Conjugating by $\mathscr U$ in \eqref{eq:conjach} shows that $H_\ach^w(k_x)$ is unitarily equivalent to the semiclassical operator $\mathscr L_\ach^w(x,hD)$ with symbol

 where $k_x=\mathcal O(h)$.
 Each component of the principal symbol is a scalar symbol of real principal type so there are no point-localized states near zero energy, see \cite[Theorem 12.4]{zworski}. \end{rem}